romilly/start-apl/manuscript/Chapter1.md

 ### 1.2

-Create a variable __weights__ containg the numbers 10.2 8,3 7.5 and convert from pounds to kilogrammes.
+Create a variable __weights__ containing the numbers 10.2 8,3 7.5 and convert from pounds to kilogrammes.
 A pound is roughly 0.45 kilogrammes,